hzi-braunschweig/pia-system/psa.service.questionnaireservice/resources/README.md

 blood sample.
 The following columns are available:

 - `Blutproben_ID` - the sample id
-- `Proband` - the participant's pseudonym
+- `Proband` - the participant's PIA pseudonym
-- `IDS` - the participant's IDS
+- `IDS` - the participant's IDS if available
 - `Status` - takes the value `genommen` if the sample was carried out, `nicht genommen` otherwise
-- `Bemerkung` - the remark given to the sample
+- `Bemerkung` - the remark given related to taking the sample

 ## Codebook

-The codebook is a **detailed description of all questions, its answer options, code mappings, validations and conditions** within a questionnaire.
+The codebook is a **detailed description of all questions, their answer options, code mappings, validations and conditions within** a questionnaire (conditions on other questionnaires are given in the file [`questionnaire_settings_*.csv`](#questionnaire-settings)).
 It is a valuable source of information to understand and evaluate the contents of the answers export.

 Codebooks are written into separate files for each questionnaire and questionnaire version.
-The file name has the structure (square brackets enclose a variable value):
+The file name has the
+structure:

 ```
 codebook_[study name]_[questionnaire name]_v[questionnaire version].csv
 ```

-The following generally applies to the content of one answers file:
+The following generally applies to the content of one codebook file:

 - Each **file** contains the description of one questionnaire in one specific version.
 - Each **row** contains one of the following entry types: